-2. What if I already have a SONA account from a past course?
+2. What if I already had a SONA account from a past course?

 All accounts are automatically deactivated at the end of each semester.
-If you previously had an account for your BUAD 304 or BUAD 497 course, you will have to email mor.sona@marshall.usc.edu to request manual reactivation of your account using your USC email address.
+If you previously had an account for your BUAD 304 or BUAD 497 course, you will have to email mor.sona@marshall.usc.edu to request to manually reactivate your account using your USC email address.
 Please note the deadlines for reactivation.

-3. How do I set up a SONA account?
+3. How do I setup a SONA account?

-You can create an account on the MOR SONA website by clicking on the blue "Request Account" button on the homepage.

-Note: You must create an account only using your USC email address.
-Other personal emails (such as gmail, yahoo, etc.) will not be accepted/activated.
+If you are currently taking BUAD 304, please create an account on the MOR SONA website in order to participate in research studies.
+Click on the blue "Request Account" button on the homepage.
+Note: You must create an account only using your USC email address (not any other personal emails such as gmail, yahoo, etc.) will not be accepted/activated.
 DO NOT enter your student ID# as the user ID.